 Looking at the legislation side of things, most short lets are set up as ASTs.
 The difference, is that there is far more emphasis in the industry on ensuring all the documentation is in order, and legalities met, for longer-term tenancies.
 Generally, short term tenancies don’t tend to fall back on these legalities at the end of a tenancy.
 This is because they are only there for a small amount of time.
 Thus, they can be more focused on making the next move.

 Long term tenants, on the other hand, are far more invested in fighting tooth and nail to cause hassle at the end of tenancies (again, rightly or wrongly).
 This can involve in scrapping over pennies from a deposit you have rightly taken if they have damaged decoration, fixtures or fittings in the property.
-No matter the length of tenancy, it is crucial landlords ensure their legal obligations are met to avoid court appearances or time in prison.
+Landlords must meet Legal obligations if they are to avoid court appearances and prison time.
 Typically, this is a much greater risk for long term letting landlords.
 Thus, it is always beneficial to liaise with specialists who are able to guide you into compliance and operating on the correct side of the law.

 Pros vs Cons

-Evidently, no matter which route you opt to take with your tenancy length, there are pros and cons that you need to weigh up personally.
+Evidently, it doesn’t matter which route you opt to take with your tenancy length.
+There are pros and cons that you need to weigh up personally.
 This is to ensure that it aligns perfectly with your property strategy.
 This also gives you realistic expectations when it comes to cash flow.

 It is worth noting the change in a world where restrictions have eased following a global pandemic.
 Renters are now commonly looking for flexibility.